Lepton Number Violation: from $0\nu\beta\beta$ Decay to Long-Lived Particle Searches: Introduction

-In what follows, we focus on the interplay of these two classes of signatures, with a particular emphasis on the possibility that one or more of the BSM particles may be relatively long-lived.
-The search for long-lived particles (LLPs) at the Large Hadron Collider (LHC), as well as prospective future $e^+e^-$ and $pp$ colliders, has received considerable recent attention (for a review of the LHC prospects, see Ref.~\cite{Alimena:2019zri}).
-To investigate the possible complementarity between $\onbb$-decay and LLP searches, we adopt a simplified model framework that has been utilized previously to explore the $\onbb$-decay/collider interplay~\cite{Peng:2015haa}.
-In this context, one of the new degrees of freedom may be long-lived when it is weakly coupled and relatively light with its mass $\sim \mathcal{O}(50\, \mathrm{GeV})$.
+In this context of our simplified model, one of the new degrees of freedom may be long-lived when it is weakly coupled and relatively light with its mass $\sim \mathcal{O}(50\, \mathrm{GeV})$.
 For the LLP searches at the LHC, we consider both ATLAS and CMS capabilities, as well as the proposed MATHUSLA detector~\cite{Curtin:2018mvb}\footnote{We find that the FASER detector~\cite{Feng:2017uoz} would not exhibit sensitivity to the simplified model we consider without invoking strong assumptions about the model flavor structure.}.
 We find that $\onbb$-decay, the LHC main detectors, and MATHUSLA provide richly complementary probes of the model parameter space.
-Notably, since $\onbb$-decay generally provides the widest sensitivity to LNV interactions involving first-generation Standard Model (SM) fermions, its observation would provide no direct information about the underlying particle physics mechanism or $\Lambda$.
+Notably, since $\onbb$-decay generally provides the widest sensitivity to LNV interactions involving first-generation SM fermions, its observation would provide no direct information about the underlying particle physics mechanism or $\Lambda$.
 Uncovering both the mechanism and LNV mass scale will require additional experimental handles.
 Our following study illustrates the potential for LLP searches to provide one such handle.